Role of intercalated Cobalt in the electronic structure of Co$_{1/3}$NbS$_2$: Modeling the electronic structure of

-The methods able to deal with strongly correlated electron systems have been developing intensively in recent decades.
-A proper theoretical framework for the present problem may be possibly sought within the combination of the density functional theory and the dynamical mean-field theory (DFT+DMFT)\cite{Georges1996, Kotliar2006}, with the Hund's rule coupling properly included to account for the spin-3/2 Co state\cite{Medici2011}.
+The methods to deal with strongly correlated electron systems have been developing intensively in recent decades.
+A proper theoretical framework for the present problem may be possibly sought within the combination of the density functional theory and the dynamical mean-field theory (DFT+DMFT) \cite{Georges1996, Kotliar2006}, with the Hund's rule coupling properly included to account for the spin-3/2 Co state \cite{Medici2011}.
 With the implementation particular to Co$_{1/3}$NbS$_2$ still being awaited for, the poor man's alternative would be to apply the qualitative recipes based on previous works.
-The previous treatments of centers with big local Coulomb repulsion in contact with conducting electrons, appearing within the Anderson impurity model, in heavy fermion systems, and electronic models for copper oxide superconductors, provide the hint.
-Several approaches to strongly correlated electron systems result in effectively reducing the hopping integral between conduction band states and the large-$U$ orbital, accompanied by the big shift in the orbital energy at the strong-U center level towards the Fermi level\cite{Kotliar1988,Coleman1984,Coleman2007,Niksic1995, Tutis1994,Tutis1997}.
-These two changes, appearing within the slave-boson approaches to strongly correlated electron systems, are possibly representing the shortest path to what is called the Kondo-Anderson-Suhl resonance in systems with magnetic impurities, and to resonance bands appearing at the Fermi level in crystalline systems.
-Physically they are related to the electron of one spin projection blocking the electrons of other spin projection from hopping into the large-$U$ orbital, resulting in the formation of the low-energy resonance related to local spin-flip process.
+The hint may be sought in the previous treatments of centers with big local Coulomb repulsion in contact with conducting electrons, appearing within the Anderson impurity model, in heavy fermion systems, and in electronic models for copper oxide superconductors.
+Several approaches to strongly correlated electron systems result in effectively reducing the hopping integral between conduction band states and the large-$U$ orbital, accompanied by the big shift in the orbital energy at the strong-U center level towards the Fermi level \cite{Kotliar1988, Coleman1984, Coleman2007, Niksic1995, Tutis1994, Tutis1997}.
+These two changes, appearing within the {\it slave-boson} approach to strongly correlated electron systems, possibly represent the shortest path to what is called the Kondo-Anderson-Suhl resonance in systems with magnetic impurities, or to resonance bands appearing at the Fermi level in crystalline systems.
+Physically they are related to the electron of one spin projection blocking the electrons of other spin projection from hopping into the large-$U$ orbital, resulting in the formation of the low-energy resonance related to the local spin-flip process.
 The width of the resonance (band) depends very much on the initial parameters like bare overlap integral.
-It is expected to be very much smaller in the systems involving $f$ orbitals than in the systems based on $d$ orbitals.
+It is expected to be much smaller in the systems involving $f$ orbitals than in the systems based on $d$ orbitals.
 In our case, these changes amount to reducing $t_{Co}$ and shifting the Co orbital energy level towards the Fermi level.
-Also, all Co are to be treated equivalently, to account for the system without magnetic order.
-Performed together, the changes in $t_{Co}$ and Co orbital energy can keep the position of the Nb bonding-band below the Fermi level, in the place indicated by experimental spectra.
+Also, all Co are to be treated equivalently, to account for a system without magnetic order.
+Performed together, the changes in $t_{Co}$ and Co orbital energy can keep the position of the Nb bonding-band at the $\Gamma$ point below the Fermi level, in the place indicated by experimental spectra.
 At the same time, the reparameterization shifts the bottom of the narrow Co-band to the Fermi level.
-The resulting spectra are shown in Fig.~\ref{figEM-B}.
-The signal at the Fermi level shown in the inset resembles a great deal to the $\beta$-band observed experimentally and shown in Fig.~\ref{figk1}.
-The Nb bands in Fig.~\ref{figEM-B} run cautiously throughout the zone, similarly to measured spectra.
-Not unseen in previous instances in strongly correlated electron systems, the required renormalizations of two tight-binding parameters are relatively big, with the Co-Nb level separation requiring reduction from 0.83 eV to approximately 0.25 eV, whereas the Co-Nb hybridization demands the resizing by the factor of one-half.
-Although the shift in energy level, much studied within the slave-boson approach to strongly correlated systems, produces the resonance band at the Fermi level, it should be kept in mind that Fig.~\ref{figEM-B} represents only the partial result.
-The figure represents the spectrum related to auxiliary fermion fields, whose features remain present upon returning to real fermions, but accompanied by significant transfer of spectral weight into the energy range of the original energy level above the Fermi level\cite{Tutis1994,Niksic1995,Tutis1997}.
-As announced, a more elaborate study of this particular topic is yet to follow.
+The resulting spectra are shown in Fig.~\ref{Lfig10}.
+The Nb bands in Fig.~\ref{Lfig10} (a) are found to run continuously throughout the first Brillouin zone of2H-NbS$_2$, similarly as in measured spectra.
+In contrast to bare DFT results shown in Fig.~\ref{Lfig09} (c), Fig.~\ref{Lfig10} (c) shows the calculated signal appearing along the boundary of the first Brillouin zone of Co$_{1/3}$NbS$_2$, getting particularly strong near the K points, similarly to observed $\beta$-bands.
+The comparison between the experimental and calculated spectra along the $\Gamma-K_0$ line is shown in Fig.~\ref{Lfig10} (b).